 Adding to these, he said the least restrictive environment, or LRE, is often applied to the classroom and other related services but not to transportation.
 And many parents do not understand transportation.

 For example, curbside service can be appropriate for the youngest special education passengers.
-But Meslin teaches that student transporters should gear service towards helping the student transition to more independence, based upon the individual disability.
+But Meslin teaches that student transporters should gear service towards helping the student transition to more independence, based on the individual disability.
 For example, the school district should encourage an older student to walk a few houses away and board the school bus at the corner of his or her street if physically and cognitively able to, rather than rely on the school bus picking up or dropping off every morning and afternoon right outside the student's residence.

 “In a workshop setting we will actually create many of the documents you’ll need to implement the program.
 That way when attendees return to work they’ll be ready to hit the ground running,” said Meslin.